ember-modifier/ember-modifier/README.md

 ------------------------------------------------------------------------------

 * Ember.js v3.24 or above
-* Ember CLI v2.13 or above
+* Ember CLI v3.24 or above
 * Node.js v14 or above
+* Embroider or ember-auto-import v2

 ### TypeScript